murillohl/udacity_data_engineer_nanodegree/Project 03 - Data Warehouse/README.md

-# Project: Data Modeling with Postgres
+# Project: Data Warehouse

 ## Introduction
-A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team is particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
+Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
-Your role is to create a database schema and ETL pipeline for this analysis.
+As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
 You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

 ## Project Description
-In this project, you'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
+In this project, we'll apply what you've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
+We will need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
-To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 ## Datasets Used

+We'll be working with two datasets that reside in S3.
+Here are the S3 links for each:

+Song data: s3://udacity-dend/song_data
+Log data: s3://udacity-dend/log_data
+Log data json path: s3://udacity-dend/log_json_path.json

 ### Song Dataset
 The first dataset is a subset of real data from the Million Song Dataset.